Abundance for threefolds in positive characteristic when $\nu=2$: Introduction

 $\bullet$ Assume that $f:X\to Y$ is a morphism between normal schemes, $\sF$ is a reflexive sheaf on $X$ and $\sE$ is a reflexive sheaf on $Y$.
 Then we set

 \\

 \bf{Acknowledgements.} I would like to express my gratitude to my advisor Wenhao Ou for his help, encouragement, and support.
-And I would like to thank Lei Zhang for his encouragement and advice.
+I would like to thank Lei Zhang for his encouragement and advice.
+I thank the anonymous reviewers for many corrections and suggestions.
+The author is supported by the National Key R$\&$D Program of China (No.2021YFA1002300).